GLICON/My-Data-Portfolio/README.md

 ### Project Overview

-This data analysis aims to provide answers to some questions by evaluating Amazon smartwatches and smartphones actual prices, discounted prices, percentage discounts and ratings.
+This data analysis aims to provide answers to some questions by evaluating Amazon smartwatches and smartphones actual prices, discounted prices, percentage discounts and ratings in India.

 ### Data Sources